fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-05-02-org-notifications.md

 date: 2020-05-02
 ---

-I was wondering if I could create notifactions for my calendar entries in org-mode on Windows and Linux and it turns out, that the setup isn't that complex.
+I was wondering if I could create notifications for my calendar entries in org-mode on Windows and Linux and it turns out, that the setup isn't that complex.